premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 17. Differentiate synchronized method and synchronized block?
-Which one should be preferred?
+Which one should be preferred?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)